 Lee Krug, M.D.

-Dr. Krug earned his medical degree from the Washington University School of Medicine in St. Louis, Missouri.
-He also completed a residency program specializing in internal medicine at Johns Hopkins University medical school in Baltimore.
-Following the completion of his residency, Dr. Krug completed a hematology and oncology fellowship at Memorial Sloan Kettering Cancer Institute in New York.
-He developed an interest during his fellowship in diagnosing and treating patients with mesothelioma and stayed on to work there as a medical oncologist and eventually as the director of the Mesothelioma Program.
+Dr. Krug earned his medical degree from the Washington University School of Medicine in St. Louis.
+He specialized in internal medicine during his residency at Johns Hopkins University medical school in Baltimore.
+Dr. Krug then completed a hematology and oncology fellowship at Memorial Sloan Kettering Cancer Institute in New York, where he developed an interest in diagnosing and treating patients with mesothelioma.
+He remained there as a medical oncologist and eventually became director of the Mesothelioma Program.

 Career as a Medical Oncologist

-Many of the physicians that specialize in mesothelioma are surgeons.
-Treatment of this type of cancer often involves surgical procedures, but medical doctors are also needed to help advance treatment using chemotherapy, radiation, and other strategies.
-To provide the best care for patients, medical and surgical oncologists come together to collaborate on treatment plans.
+Because treatment of mesothelioma often involves surgery, many physicians who specialize in this cancer are surgeons.
+However, non-surgical doctors are also important to advance treatment using chemotherapy, radiation, and other techniques.
+To provide the best care for patients, medical and surgical oncologists collaborate on treatment.

 As a medical oncologist, Dr. Krug works with patients and colleagues to diagnose diseases like mesothelioma and other cancers.
-He also works with patients to treat them, using strategies like imaging scans, chemotherapy, radiation therapy, hormonal treatments, immunology, and other evolving and innovative types of treatment to fight cancer and shrink tumors.
+He also works with patients to treat them, using imaging scans, chemotherapy, radiation therapy, hormonal treatments, immunology, and other evolving and innovative techniques.

 Sloan Kettering Memorial Cancer Center

-With few people specializing in this rare cancer, Sloan Kettering has a unique group of varied professionals, led by Dr. Krug, who use their different areas of expertise together to help battle mesothelioma.
-Together this team discusses each patient’s unique situation, determining the best treatment course and enrolling them in any clinical trials from which they may benefit.
+Sloan Kettering has a unique group of professionals, led by Dr. Krug, working together to battle mesothelioma.
+Together this team discusses each patient’s situation, determining the best treatment and enrolling them in any clinical trials from which they may benefit.